ivytin/rtools/README.md

 ├── thread_pool.py
 ├── sqlite_crawler.py
 ```

+Although most of the plugins look very similar, but the plugin struct is necessary for the following reasons:
+- web manage page may change
+- authentications are different, including cookies, basic auth, etc
+- some routers' crawling methods are very *strange*

 When you need **add a crawler/dnsset plugin**, just extends the base class(base_crawler.py/base_setter.py).
 And rewrite the get_info/dns_set function.
 For crawler plugin, you need modify type_recognition.py module, add regular expression for new router type